damianhakert/damianhakert.github.io/source/handbook/developer-onboarding/index.md

 you should give priority to the first because this is easier to maintain and setup.
 If you still need to bring new dependencies to GitLab - ask another developer or the CTO for advice.

+### Submit your code

+In GitLab all code should go through a review process before it can be merged.
+Make sure you submit a merge request for any changes you made.
+When the merge request is ready it should be assigned to other person from the team.
+This person will be responsible for code review and merge.
+Optionally you can request anoother developer help or review with comment.
+If merge request is not assigned it is most likely it will be ingored for some time.

 [handbook]: https://about.gitlab.com/handbook
 [in the open]: https://about.gitlab.com/2015/08/03/almost-everything-we-do-is-now-open/